 Check the CKafka monitor.

-CKafka supports enabling IP whitelist for a topic to ensure the data security.
+CKafka supports enabling IP allowlist for a topic to ensure the data security.

-You can enable the IP whitelist in both "New Topic" and "Edit Topic" pages.
+You can enable the IP allowlist in both "New Topic" and "Edit Topic" pages.

 CKafka supports setting the message retention time (in minutes).
 The minimum is 1 minute, and the maximum is 30 days.